-In addition to NERP, Redwood bundles Prisma and GraphQL with the ability to generate data migrations and generate full-stack CRUD (create, read, update, delete) scaffolding.
-Also, the documentation is sufficient that I could hand off a Redwood project to another engineer with confidence.
+In addition to NERP, Redwood bundles Prisma and GraphQL with the ability to generate data migrations and generate full stack CRUD (create, read, update, delete) scaffolding.
+Also, the documentation is sufficient enough that I could hand off a Redwood project to another engineer with confidence.

 Given the complexity of all the supported libraries, it will be interesting to see how the Redwood maintainers are able to keep up with rapidly changing dependencies.
 In other words, there’s a